RSCC Policies & Guidelines

 Subject: Harassment-Sexual, Racial, Other

-The purpose of this Policy is to supplement Tennessee Board of Regents (TBR) Policies 2:02:10:01 and 5:01:02:00 relative to the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information and any other category protected by federal or state civil rights law related to the institution and the office of the Tennessee Board of Regents.
+This policy is to supplement Tennessee Board of Regents (TBR) policies 5.01.02.00 Equal Employment Opportunity and Affirmative Action and 6.02.00.00 Sex Discrimination and Sexual Harassment (access the complete detailed TBR policies at https://policies.tbr.edu/) relative to the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information and any other category protected by federal or state civil rights law, as well as claims of retaliation, related to Roane State Community College (RSCC) and the office of the Tennessee Board of Regents.

 - Fair and prompt consideration shall be given to all complaints in accordance with the procedures set forth.

-- Former employees or students may file complaints concerning conduct which took place during the time of employment or enrollment provided the complaint is timely filed pursuant to Section V. B. of this Policy, and the conduct has a reasonable connection to the institution.
+- Former employees or students may file complaints prohibited conduct which took place during the time of employment or enrollment provided the complaint is timely filed pursuant to Section V. B. of this policy, and the conduct has a reasonable connection to Roane State.

-- All employees, including faculty members, are to be knowledgeable of policies and guidelines concerning discrimination and harassment.
+- All employees, including faculty members, are to be knowledgeable of policies and guidelines concerning prohibited conduct.

-Any faculty member, student or staff found to have violated this Policy by engaging in behavior constituting discrimination or harassment will be subject to disciplinary action which may include dismissal, expulsion or termination, or other appropriate sanction.
+- Any faculty member, student or staff found to have engaged in prohibited conduct will be subject to disciplinary action which may include dismissal, expulsion or termination, or other appropriate sanction.

-- All faculty and staff members are required to cooperate with investigations of alleged discrimination or harassment.
+- All faculty and staff members are required to cooperate with investigations of prohibited conduct.

 - Failure to cooperate may result in disciplinary action up to and including termination.

-- Students are also required to cooperate with these investigations; failure to do so may result in disciplinary action up to and including expulsion.
+- Students are also required to cooperate with these investigations; failure to do so may result in disciplinary action.

-- The institution will take measures to periodically educate and train employees regarding conduct that could violate this Policy.
+- Roane State will take measures to periodically educate and train employees preventing and reporting prohibited conduct.

 - All employees, including faculty members, are expected to participate in such education and training.

-- All faculty members, students and staff are responsible for taking reasonable and necessary action to prevent and discourage all types of discrimination and harassment.
+- All faculty members, students and staff are encouraged to take reasonable and necessary action to prevent and discourage all types of discrimination and harassment.

 - General Statement